For information about this supplement see The Anime Companion Supplement main page. Additions are in the Anime Companion Supplement News page.

 Joya, Mock.
 Mock Joya's Things Japanese p.
 505

 Waley, Paul.
-Tokyo Now & Then p,199
+Tōkyō Now & Then p,199

-- hōzuki ichi (chinese-lantern plant market) 酸奬市 (The Anime Companion 2 p.29)
+- hōzuki ichi (Chinese-lantern plant market) 酸奬市 (The Anime Companion 2 p.29)

 - Sources: